M-earnest/docker_workshop/_sources/advanced/creating.md

     If we now simply run this conatiner using 'docker run myimage' it will try to locate and execute "script.py", if the user instead wants to run his python script called "my_script.py", he can simply add this info to the run instruction, i.e. 'docker run myimage "my_script.py"'.

-    If you want to go even more complex (which sometimes will be necessary) you can provide e.g. a bash script as your ENTRYPOINT like so
+    If you have more complex commands that should initally be run you can further provide bash scripts as your ENTRYPOINT like so:

     ```
         COPY ./docker-entrypoint.sh /